How can we help you?

 You can rest assured that our office is safe during the pandemic.
 If you have any specific questions or concerns, please call the office prior to your appointment so we can address them!

 Typically, we welcome a visitor with a patient as it may make the experience more comfortable for the patient.
 However, during the COVID-19 pandemic, we cannot allow extra people to enter the office unless absolutely necessary.
 We would ask during this time that you NOT bring any extra people to the office for your appointment.
 If you do, we will ask that the extra person(s) stay in the car during your appointment.
 Exceptions to this would include patients who are young children, disabled, elderly, or otherwise require additional assistance in order to have their dental procedure completed; in these cases, we ask that you bring only ONE visitor as a companion.
-The visitor must be screened for signs/symptoms of COVID-19, have his/her temperature taken, and must wear a mask the entire time while in the building.
+The visitor must healthy and will be screened for signs/symptoms of COVID-19.

 We will always do our best to give you an accurate quote prior to your next appointment.
 The quote is based on any prior knowledge that we have regarding your treatment need and any insurance coverage that you have.
 There may be instances where the treatment needs change or there are changes in insurance coverage, so the actual fee may vary.
 In questionable situations where insurance is involved (particularly with large cases), we may need to send a prior authorization request to your insurance so that we will be able to give you the most accurate quote.
 Remember, if your insurance coverage changes, let us know as soon as possible so that we can calculate your cost accurately!